Maryland Court Rules That a De Facto Parent Has Rights, Too

 In the majority opinion, Judge Sally Adkins wrote: “Gays and lesbians are particularly ‘ill-served by rigid definitions of parenthood’…When gay or lesbian relationships end, at least one member will find itself in a court system ill-prepared to recognize its existence and to formulate rules to resolve its disputes.”

-For Professional Advice About Child Custody, Schedule Free Consultation with Howard County Divorce Laywer Fred L. Coover, Esq.
+For Professional Advice About Child Custody, Schedule a $99 No-Risk Initial Consultation with Howard County Divorce Laywer Fred L. Coover, Esq.

 Disclaimer: The information in this blog post is provided for general educational & informational purposes only.
 It is not intended to convey legal advice or serve as a substitute for legal counsel on any subject matter.